 When your kids ask for burgers and chips, take them to Decker for some quality barbecue flavours!
 Tucked away at the back of the main river concourse, the kids can run amok in the adjacent square to their heart’s content.

-Cheap as chips, this knock-about place combines three kitchens under one roof and offers western, Thai, Indian and Spanish cuisine.
+Cheap as chips, Bar Bar Blacksheep is a knock-about place that combines three kitchens under one roof and offers western, Thai, Indian and Spanish cuisine.

-Thai treats that the whole family will enjoy.
+Thai treats that the whole family will enjoy?
+Head to Bangkok Jam.

 A neighbourhood can never have too many Italian restaurants!
-Another one for a good night of pizza and pasta with the kids.
+Mondo Mio is another one for a good night of pizza and pasta with the kids.

-Get your burger fix at one of the best burger joints in town.
+Get your burger fix at one of the best burger joints in town: Three Buns.
 Fans of the delish gourmet burgers at Potato Head will be happy to know there’s a standalone restaurant dedicated to these bad boys.
 Our personal fave?
 The Kool Herc burger paired with truffle fries!